 Ever see a wedding photo and think, "Who made that centerpiece?"
 Or "I have to have those shoes!"
 Carats & Cake eliminates the guess-work, providing a rundown of all the vendors used in its real weddings (caterers, florists, photographers, et cetera).
 Check out full portfolios and reviews, then book them on the site.

-Best for finding a Versailles-worthy chateau in the south of France
+3. Best for finding a Versailles-worthy chateau in the south of France: The Venue Report

 With "reporters" who research the latest event spaces, this directory has the hottest hotels and party pads, plus off-the-beaten-path locales like, say, a glamping venue in Montana that can accommodate 250 guests.
 The experience is seamless: Filter results by region, price, and capacity, review essentials like site fees and curfews, and contact the venue directly.